 - Be running a local TFTP server with the IOS image in the root directory.
 I use tftpd32 as it is nice and free and Solarwinds used to max out at a certain file size.

 - Rename the IOS image to cXXXX-k9w7-tar.default with XXXX being the model number, e.g c1142-k8w7-tar.default in my example below.

 - Turn off your local firewall (if you feel it is safe to do so).

-- Ensure your firewall is turned off (again)
+- Ensure your windows firewall is turned off (again)

 - If you are using Solarwinds I recall the default option to send files upon request (or something along those lines) is turned off so just go into the properties and make sure that is turned on.
-My apologies for the vagueness of that suggestion.
-If in doubt you could turn everything on..not that I’m suggesting that.
+My apologies for the vagueness on that one.